vivaldini/RMA/README.md

 # RMA

-This package works together with MRS System.
-It is a easy to simulate UAVs and Multi UAVs considering your real kinematics.
+This package works together with the MRS System.
+It is easy to simulate UAVs and Multi UAVs considering your real kinematics.

 ## Build Status
 | Component 	       |  20.04              |